Spain to pass reforms, budget cuts with eye on aid

 Wage freezes for public employees will also be extended into 2013, trade union sources said.

-Cuts in department budgets would range from 4.2 percent at the justice ministry to 30 percent at agriculture, while Industry Minister Jose Manuel Soria said his own ministry would see its budget cut by 40 percent, Europa Press said.
+Cuts in department budgets would range from 4.2 percent at the Justice Ministry to 30 percent at Agriculture, news agency Europa Press said, citing government sources.

-Uncertainty over the timing of an aid request and divisions within the European Union over a plan to create a banking union sent the yield on Spain's 10-year bond to its highest since the ECB announced its bond-buying plan on September 6.
+Uncertainty over the timing of an aid request and divisions within the European Union over a plan to create a banking union sent the interest rate on Spain's benchmark 10-year bond above 6 percent on Wednesday.

 However, jitters about Spain did not prevent Italy holding a successful debt auction on Thursday, with five-year borrowing costs falling to their lowest level since May 2011 at 4.09 percent compared to 4.73 percent in late August.
 Rome's 10-year yield also fell to 5.24 percent from 5.82 percent a month ago.